protegeproject/protege-plugin-examples/README.md

 + Apache's [Maven](http://maven.apache.org/index.html).
 + A tool for checking out a [Git](http://git-scm.com/) repository.
-+ A Protege distribution (4.3 or higher).
-The Protege 4.3.0 and 5.0.0 releases are [available](http://protege.stanford.edu/products.php#desktop-protege) from the main Protege website.
++ A Protege distribution (5.0.0 or higher).
+The Protege 5.2.0 release is [available](http://protege.stanford.edu/products.php#desktop-protege) from the main Protege website.

 #### Build and install example plug-ins